Stef-Github-Acc/atomic_chess/README.md

 ## Rules and Constraints

-- Capturing Pieces: When a piece is captured, it and all pieces in the surrounding 8 squares (except pawns) are removed from the board due to an explosion.
+- **Capturing Pieces**: When a piece is captured, it and all pieces in the surrounding 8 squares (except pawns) are removed from the board due to an explosion.

-- King Captures: Kings cannot capture pieces and capturing a king ends the game.
+- **King Captures**: Kings cannot capture pieces and capturing a king ends the game.

-- No Castling, En Passant, or Pawn Promotion: These standard chess rules are not applicable in Atomic Chess.
+- **No Castling, En Passant, or Pawn Promotion**: These standard chess rules are not applicable in Atomic Chess.

-- Pawn Moves: Pawns can move two squares forward on their first move only.
+- **Pawn Moves**: Pawns can move two squares forward on their first move only.

 ## Example
-Here’s an example demonstrating how to use the ChessVar class:
+Here’s an example demonstrating how to use the `ChessVar` class:
 ```python
 game = ChessVar()